Glen Head, New York: New York State Assembly

 Glen Head is located within New York's 15th State Assembly district, which as of May 2025 is represented in the New York State Assembly by Jacob Ryan Blumencranz (R–Oyster Bay).

 New York State Senate

 Glen Head is located within the New York State Senate's 7th State Senate district, which as of May 2025 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

 Glen Head is located within New York's 3rd congressional district, which as of April 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Glen Head is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2024 U.S. presidential election, the majority of Glen Head voters voted for Donald J. Trump (R).
+In the 2024 U.S. presidential election, the majority of Glen Head voters voted for Donald Trump (R).